Brandon Bernard: Murders of Todd and Stacie Bagley

-On the afternoon of June 21, 1999, Brandon Bernard, 18; Christopher Andre Vialva, 19; Terry Terrell Brown, 15; Christopher Michael Lewis, 15; and Tony Sparks, 16, approached Todd and Stacie Bagley, two youth pastors, and asked them for a ride at a gas station with plans to rob them.
+On the afternoon of June 21, 1999, Brandon Bernard, 18; Christopher Andre Vialva, 19; Terry Terrell Brown, 17; Christopher Michael Lewis, 17; and Tony Sparks, 16, approached Todd and Stacie Bagley, two youth pastors, and asked them for a ride at a gas station with plans to rob them.
 Once the Bagleys agreed to give them a ride, Vialva held the couple at gunpoint and forced them into the trunk.
 While in the trunk for several hours driving around, the Bagleys spoke through an opening in the back seat and urged their abductors to accept Jesus into their hearts and spare their lives.
 The perpetrators then robbed the Bagleys by using their ATM card to withdraw cash, stealing money, stealing jewelry, and seeking to pawn Stacie's wedding ring.
-Soon after, the teens pulled to the side of the road at Belton Lake recreation area and poured lighter fluid inside the vehicle while the Bagleys sang "Jesus Loves Us".
+Soon after, the teens pulled to the side of the road at Belton Lake recreation area and poured lighter fluid inside the vehicle while the Bagleys sang "Jesus Loves Me".
 Vialva then shot both of the Bagleys in the head, killing Todd instantly.
 Bernard then set the car on fire.

 The exact cause of Stacie's death is disputed.
 An autopsy commissioned by the prosecution at Bernard's trial claimed Stacie died of smoke inhalation as a result of the fire Bernard started.
 However, the chief medical examiner of Galveston County Stephen Pustilnik came to the conclusion that Stacie was "medically dead" from the gunshot wound to the head before Bernard started the fire.

+The perpetrators ran down the hill to get to Bernard's car and tried to drive away, but the car slid off the road and went into a muddy ditch.
+The perpetrators were trying to get the car out of the ditch as first responders arrived at the scene due to reports of a fire, and they were arrested when firemen found the bodies in the trunk of the burned car.